Process

 Template sections

-• Strategic context — design team vision, north star, and connection to company OKRs
+• Strategic context — design team vision, north star, current & target maturity level, and OKR alignment

 • Q1–Q4 initiative grid — themes, key initiatives, and expected outcomes per quarter